adambard/learnxinyminutes-docs/objective-c.html.markdown

     [super dealloc];  // and call parent class dealloc.
 }

-// Constructors are a way of creating instances of classes.
+// Constructors are a way of creating instances of a class.
 // This is a default constructor which is called when the object is initialized.
 - (id)init
 {
     if ((self = [super init])) // 'super' used to access methods from parent class.
     {
-        self.count = 1; // 'self' used for object to send messages to itself.
+        self.count = 1; // 'self' used for object to call itself.
     }
     return self;
 }